 Pursuant to the Code of Regulations of Scotts, the Board of Directors has set the authorized number of directors at 12, divided into three classes with regular three-year staggered terms.
 The election of each class of directors is a separate election.
-The four Class I directors hold office for terms expiring at the Annual Meeting, the four Class III directors hold office for terms expiring in 2006, and the four Class III directors hold office for terms expiring in 2007.
+The four Class I directors hold office for terms expiring at the Annual Meeting, the four Class III directors hold office for terms expiring in 2007.